 UNESCO reviews STI policy in Botswana, 2008−2014

-UNESCO’s Division of Science Policy and Capacity-building has been collaborating with the Government of Botswana through the Spanish Fiduciary Fund allocated to the project on Capacity-Building in STI Policy in Africa.
+UNESCO’s Division of Science Policy and Capacity-building has collaborated with the Government of Botswana through the Spanish Fiduciary Fund allocated to the project on Capacity-Building in STI Policy in Africa.

 In May 2008, the Hon.
 Pelonomi Venson-Moitoi, Minister of Communication, Science and Technology, addressed an official request to UNESCO for technical assistance in reviewing Botswana’s Science and Technology Policy of 1998.